AaronYem/Sneaker-catalog-/README.md

 At first, I honestly didn’t know how to use arrays of objects like this.

-I watched a couple YouTube videos (thank you **Bro Code 🙏**) just to understand how to organize data in JavaScript.
+I watched a couple YouTube videos (thank you [**Bro Code**](https://www.youtube.com/@BroCodez)) just to understand how to organize data in JavaScript.
 Once I realized each sneaker could be its own object with key-value pairs, it finally clicked.

 I chose sneakers because I genuinely love them.
 Each pair has a story, and this catalog is my way of sharing a piece of that.
 Instead of copying a boring product list, I built something that actually means something to me — and I genuinely had fun with it.